yodrew/darkroomretreat/manuscript/introduction.md

 # introduction {#introduction}

-In our way of life, our media blitz, cities, and economy:
+In our way of life---our media blitz, cities, and economy---we are:

-We are over-stimulated and distressed.
+- over-stimulated and distressed.
 We need relief.

-We are exhausted.
+- exhausted.
 We need rest.

-We are hurt and sick.
+- hurt and sick.
 We need recovery.

 And in our souls, we struggle and suffer.
 We need peace and joy.

 How?
-By _hygienic darkroom retreating:_ profound psychic rest in total physical darkness.
+By _hygienic darkroom retreating:_ profound rest in total physical darkness for the self-healing organism.
 It is a rational method of switching off the world, with its noise and demands, and taking refuge in one's essential self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.

 ## basics {#basics}